 I pray + God answers the way I want = I will praise Him

-I do X + He does Y = I go on in life happy
+I do X + He does Y = I go on with my happy life

 But…. for many….